 The best part?
 You can have multiple Scribes (step-by-step guides) in one document and keep adding more as your product develops.

-Create instruction manuals in no time with Scribe
+Create instruction manuals in no time

 Great instruction manuals can massively improve the user’s experience and reduce the burden on your support team as you execute your go-to-market strategy.
 An effective instruction manual is simple, concise and aesthetically appealing.